preetisahani16/Github-Users-Finder-App/README.md

 **#Github Finder** ⚡ ~ preetisahani16

 I built this app using github API.
-It searchs for github users by their username, give us their profile and all the information like List of their latest 10 public repositories and links to them.
+It searches for github users by their username, give us their profile and all the information like List of their latest 10 public repositories and links to them.

 *ES6 Classes<br />
 *Fetch API<br />